TechFX-IT/DeepinPostInstall/README.md

 #EN

-Script compiled by TechFX (https://github.com/TechFX-IT) using the one compiled by Massimo A. Carlofano (https://github.com/Maxximo88) as base, just to simplify the Deepin post-installation process.
+Script compiled by TechFX (https://github.com/TechFX-IT) using the one compiled by Massimo A. Carofano (https://github.com/Maxximo88) as base, just to simplify the Deepin post-installation process.
 Will be possible to use this script with every Linux Distribuion that uses APT, but may be problems with dependencies.

 Copyright (c) 2017 TechFX.